ManfelDev/CyberBattleOnline/README.md

 ### Player shooting

-When a player shoots, creating a the real projectile:
+When a player shoots, creating a real projectile:

 ![Bandwidth Player Shooting - Real Projectile](./Images/bandwidth_real_projectile.png)

-When a player shoots, creating a the dummy projectile for all the clients:
+When a player shoots, creating a dummy projectile for all the clients:

 ![Bandwidth Player Shooting - Dummy Projectile](./Images/bandwidth_dummy_projectile.png)